rarora7777/curve-on-surface-drawing-vr/README.md

 For the MATLAB pre-processing code required for Phong projection, and the C++ code for building the Phong projection DLL: https://github.com/rarora7777/smooth-closest-point.

-To use the C#/Unity source code for using the projection techniques described in the paper, read on.
+To use and build on the C#/Unity source code for the projection techniques described in the paper, read on.

 ## Getting started